San Salvador, El Salvador

 This course is open to NYU and non-NYU students/participants.
 For all inquiries about the program, contact firstname.lastname@example.org.

 Professor Scott Taitel, Clinical Professor, NYU Wagner and Director Social Impact, innovation & Investment

 Tuition: This is a 3-credit course.

 NYU students: this course counts toward your Spring 2020 course load and tuition.
 Tuition will be due based on the Bursar's Payment Schedule for Spring 2020.
 Bursar’s payment deadline dates.

 A deposit will be due upon acceptance in the course.
 The program fee is payable by credit card.
-Program fee covers all in-country expenses and travel, some meals, and lodging.
+Program fee covers some in-country expenses and travel, some meals, and lodging.
 Students are responsible for some meals and all incidental expenses related to any excursions on their free time.

 ACCOMMODATIONS AND LOGISTICS

 Participants will reside in shared-occupancy accommodations in San Salvador and a retreat lodge in San Ignacio.
 Students will be transported via bus and private transportation throughout the duration of the course.
 Your accommodation arrangements are included in your Program Fee.

 Flight: International airfare to and from the program location is not included in the program fee.
 Students book their own travel to coincide with program dates.
 Students should not purchase their tickets before receiving proper instructions to do so.